Korean Gochujang Chicken Wings

 Arrange the wings on a baking tray in a single layer and sprinkle with salt and pepper.

-Note – Line the tray with parchment paper to prevent the wings from sticking to the tray.
+Note – Line the tray with parchment paper to prevent the wings from sticking.
 If you haven’t used the paper, use a fish spatula or a sharp spatula to remove the stuck wings from the tray.

 Keep the baking tray in the middle rack of the oven and bake for 30 minutes.